 9) Spatial – imaginative, ability to handle things physically, artistic

 It’s easy to pass judgment on others and categorize them as stupid during their moments of “slowness.”
-In retrospect, I’ve had my share of being called “stupid,” and being asked if I'm "retarded" during my moment of vulnerability.
-The sad part is, that person wasn't joking and didn't know I suffered from hyperthyroidism which affects brain functioning due to underlying conditions.
-At times, I'm simply just going through a "dingbat" (slang for empty-headed) episode.
-In the aftermath, that person is no longer a part of my life.
-Life is too short to be around people who makes you feel less than you deserve.
+Everyone has flashes of stupidity.
+In retrospect, I’ve had my share of being called “stupid,” and was asked if I'm "retarded" during my moment of vulnerability.
+The sad part is, they weren't joking when they hurled those nasty words.
+They didn't know I suffered from hyperthyroidism which affects brain functioning, and at times, I'm simply just going through a "dingbat" (slang for empty-headed) episode.
+In the aftermath, these people are no longer a part of my life.
+I'm sure others will come - but I'm ready for them.
 You never know what one word will trigger in someone’s brain.
 You may be ditched out of a friendship or any kind of relationship.
 Putting others down is a sign of inferiority complex.
 We may feel better for a brief moment after making someone feel smaller than a dot, but eventually, it always backfire.
-We all have moments of "slowness," but it doesn't mean we're stupid.

 - MY DAUGHTER & ASPERGER SYNDROME (ASD)